10 Ways To Help Someone Overcome Alcohol Addiction

 2. Make them comfortable to talk about what underlying cause contributes to their drinking.

 Very rarely do people drink simply to drink.
 Often they struggle with depression or anxiety and drink as a way to self-medicate.
 It is important to acknowledge that you think there may be an underlying issue that results in drinking, but try not to sound accusatory, especially if the person may not know they suffer from depression or anxiety.
 Instead, ask them gently if they think there could be a contributing cause to their drinking.
 Feel out their response, and go from there.

 3. Be ready with concrete examples of why you think there may be a problem.

 Before seriously confronting someone about their drug or alcohol use, spend some time thinking about the reasons you have for being concerned.
 Be ready to offer these up as examples when having a conversation with your loved ones.
 If you say you are concerned but have no solid reasoning, your loved one isn’t likely to take you seriously.

 More often than not, someone with a drinking problem will choose alcohol over any other option they are given, resulting in more stress and frustration, even hurt.
 Instead of offering ultimatums, offer advice or options for help.
 This means doing your research ahead of time and knowing some good programs to refer a loved one to, or being familiar with a professional they can talk to for help.

 Making an addict feel more shame or lowering their self-esteem will do no good in a situation such as this.
 Remember, alcoholism is a disease.
-If you yourself have not been through it, do your best not to make any judgements when someone you love is struggling with it.
-Not only do you not understand it firsthand, you may do more harm than good.
+If you yourself have not been through it, do your best not to make any judgments when someone you love is struggling with it.
+Not only do you not understand it firsthand, but you may also do more harm than good.
 Shaming an addict will only make them turn to what coats their emotions, which is likely drinking.
-The approach of judgement and shame does nobody any good in the end.
+The approach of judgment and shame does nobody any good in the end.